Skip to content

 The Agents subtab displays a list of live agents running alongside your applications.
 The Agents subtab appears similar to the following image:

-Agents subtab --half
+Agents subtab --quarter

 Click the expand icon Expand list icon on an agent to display the actions assigned to the agent.

-Agents subtab expanded --half
+Agents subtab expanded --quarter

 Click the add icon add icon --icon on an agent to add an action to the agent.

-Agents add actions --half
+Agents add actions --quarter

 Click the menu icon Agent options menu icon to display the AGENT OPTIONS menu.

-Lightrun plugin layout --half
+Lightrun plugin layout --quarter

 Select Pin to pin the agent to the top of the Agents subtab or select Details to view more information about the agent.

-View agent details --third
+View agent details --quarter

 The following table summarizes the information displayed in the Agent details window.